 Interestingly, according to a last year’s study focused on Open Source, women are considered better programmers.
 However, only in the case when it’s not generally known that they are women.

-Hmm, so perhaps there is some prejudice at play here?
+So perhaps there might also be some prejudice at play here?

 We are not calling for quotas or preferential treatment of women simply because they are women (which would be highly offensive to talented female developers).
 But instead, we dream of a world where talented girls don’t give up on a career in IT because society is standing in their way.

-- Personal support for the girls and women around us which have an interest in IT or already work in the industry.
+- Personal support for the girls and women around us who have an interest in IT or already work in the industry.

 - Motivate girls to consider IT at primary or secondary school (so that they can ‘have a go’ and see if it’s for them).

 - A workplace culture that doesn’t accept ridicule or inappropriate behaviour directed towards women in IT.